eriklangille/rafting/notes/tasks.md

+## TODO
 - [x] Simple 2 threads that can communicate with each other and listen on a socket
 - [x] Learn tokio
+- [ ] struct that handles the communication of the different processes

 ## Thoughts
 - Threads should always be pinging the available ports (even if failed) in a continuous loop